DocBook: Simplified DocBook

 DocBook offers a large number of features that may be overwhelming to a new user.
 For those who want the convenience of DocBook without a steep learning curve, Simplified DocBook was designed.
 It is a small subset of DocBook designed for single documents such as articles or white papers (i.e., "books" are not supported).
 The Simplified DocBook DTD is currently at version 1.1.

 Criticism

 Ingo Schwarze, the author of OpenBSD's mandoc, considers DocBook inferior to the semantic mdoc macro for man pages.
-In an attempt to write a DocBook-to-mdoc converter (previous converters like docbook-to-man does not cover semantic elements), he finds the semantic parts "bloated, redundant, and incomplete at the same time" compared to elements covered in mdoc.
+In an attempt to write a DocBook-to-mdoc converter (previous converters like docbook-to-man do not cover semantic elements), he finds the semantic parts "bloated, redundant, and incomplete at the same time" compared to elements covered in mdoc.
 Moreover, Schwarze finds the DocBook specification not specific enough about the use of tags, the language non-portable across versions, rough in details and overall inconsistent.